£5k deposit mortgages: Lloyds launches new first time buyer deal

 5k deposit mortgage

-Newcastle Building Society has launched a new mortgage designed to help first time buyers get on the property ladder with a small deposit.
+• Lloyds has launched a new mortgage that allows first time buyers to purchase a home with just a £5k deposit.

 To see if the £5k deposit mortgage is right for you, get free expert advice from award-winning mortgage brokers L&C. They will help arrange the best mortgage for you.